540-338-1776

 Choral Festivals

-Each fall, the Chorale hosts other choral groups for day-long festivals of learning and singing together.
+Each spring, the Chorale hosts local choral groups for day-long festivals of learning and collaboration.
 These Choral Festivals are an opportunity to mentor younger students through a shared love of the choral art.
-Private schools, Youth Music Academy, and other schools throughout the region have joined us for these events.
+Private and public schools, as well as the Maranatha Youth Music Academy Choir, have joined them for these events.

 Patrick Henry College Music Department